emarmolsanchez/eMIRNA/README.md

 ```

-After successfully running the eMIRNA.Refiner script, a .txt file will have been created at predefined output PATH, containing the most relevant putative novel non-annotated microRNAs, their estimated positions and corresponding Neighbouring Score.
+After successfully running the eMIRNA.Refiner script, a .txt file will have been created at predefined output `PATH`, containing the most relevant putative novel non-annotated microRNAs, their estimated positions and corresponding Neighbouring Score.
 Besides, two BED files, containing novel and annotated candidates will be generated.

 &nbsp;